y24er/git-basic/README.md

-# Git Basics
+i# Git Basics

-This practice will help you get comfortable with basic git operations: making changes and publishing them.
+Tihis practice will help you get comfortable with basic git operations: making changes and publishing them.

 We will learn the following git operations: